Search

 Spontaneous coronary artery dissection (SCAD)

-• It occurs when a split suddenly develops between the inner layers of a coronary artery.
+SCAD is an example of a condition that occurs more frequently in women.
+It occurs when a split suddenly develops between the inner layers of a coronary artery.
 Blood flows into this space and reduces the amount of blood flowing through the artery.
 This means less blood and oxygen reach the heart.

-• The symptoms of SCAD are similar to those of a heart attack or angina (chest pain).
+The symptoms of SCAD are similar to those of a heart attack or angina (chest pain).
 Most people who have SCAD have few or no known risk factors.

-• Recognising the warning signs of a heart attack, and getting treatment as quickly as possible, is important for women of all ages.
+Recognising the warning signs of a heart attack, and getting treatment as quickly as possible, is important for women of all ages.

-For more information on SCAD see the following videos:
+For more information on SCAD, see the following videos:

 Pregnancy complications